Atharvaa: 2018–present

 After several delays, Atharvaa's debut production Semma Botha Aagathey (2018), directed by Badri Venkatesh released and was an average success.
 He later appeared in 2018’s Imaikkaa Nodigal in which he acted as Nayanthara's brother (Arjun), a role that received major recognition.
 In March 2019, Boomerang, featuring alongside Megha Akash, was released to average reviews.
 In September 2019, Atharvaa made his Telugu debut in the film Gaddalakonda Ganesh.

-Atharvaa was initially considered to play the young Aditha Karikalan in Mani Ratnam’s 2022 film Ponniyin Selvan, however, the part ultimately went to Aswin Rao.

 In 2021, Atharvaa was seen in Navarasa, an anthology streaming television series on Netflix.
 He then starred in Thalli Pogathey, remake of the Telugu film Ninnu Kori.
 Next year, he was seen the action films such as Kuruthi Aattam (2022), Trigger (2022) and Pattathu Arasan (2022).
 In 2023, he plays as DCP in the gangster drama television series Mathagam.
 Atharvaa joined with R. Sarathkumar and Rahman in Karthick Naren's Nirangal Moondru (2024), a hyperlink thriller that explores the various emotions and dimensions of a person.
+In 2025, he appears in two action thrillers titled DNA and Thanal.
+Then, Atharvaa played an important role in director Sudha Kongara's Parasakthi (2026) followed by his next film, Idhayam Murali (2026).